Three-Time NASCAR Sprint Cup Series Champion

 Pick a racing series.
 Choose a style of racecar.
 Name a venue.
 Chances are, Tony Stewart has proven victorious.

-His most widely-known titles are the three he scored in NASCAR’s pinnacle series, Sprint Cup.
+His most widely-known titles are the three he scored in NASCAR’s premiere series, Sprint Cup.
 Stewart earned his first crown in 2002 by beating veteran racer Mark Martin by 38 points, a second in 2005 when he bested Greg Biffle by 35 points and a third in 2011 when he outdueled Carl Edwards by virtue of a tiebreaker.
 The two ended the season tied in points, but Stewart’s five-win tally trumped Edwards’ lone victory.

 USAC’s top-three national touring divisions are Midget, Sprint and Silver Crown.
 After winning the Midget title in 1994 and finishing 10th and sixth in the Sprint and Silver Crown divisions, respectively, Stewart went out and set a new standard of excellence in 1995 by winning all three divisions.
 No driver had ever won the Sprint, Midget and Silver Crown championships - divisions that run three very different types of racecars which compete on both asphalt and dirt - in a single season until Stewart.